 For most SaaS teams, a stronger stack looks like this:

-That is a much better operating system than one score and a quarterly survey deck.
+That's a much better operating system than one score and a quarterly survey deck nobody actions.

 FAQ